-Leases are recorded using a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless a lease term is 12 months or less or the underlying asset has a low value.
-Lessors continue to classify leases as operating or finance.
-The Company has elected not to recognize the right-of-use assets and lease liabilities for short-term leases that have a lease term of twelve months or less.
-For the nine months ended September 30, 2020, rent expense included in office and administration of \$54,000 has been incurred.
+The Company has elected not to recognize the right-of-use assets and lease liabilities for short-term leases that have a lease term of twelve months or less, or for leases of low value.
+The payments for such leases are recognized in the statement of loss and comprehensive loss on a straight-line basis over the lease term.
+For the three months ended March 31, 2021, rent expense included in office and administration of \$20,400 (2020 - \$15,500) has been incurred.